-27. Bid specification committees
+27. Bid specification committees.

-- (1) A bid specification committee must compile the specifications for each procurement of goods or services by the municipality. - (2) Specifications - - (a) must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognized by the South African National Accreditation System with which the equipment or material or workmanship should comply; - (c) must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labeling of conformity certification; - (e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "approved equivalent"; - (f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2017; and - (g) must be approved by the accounting officer or his/her delegate prior to publication of the invitation for bids in terms of paragraph 22 of this Policy. - (3) A bid specification committee must be composed of one or more officials of Mogale City Local Municipality preferably the Executive Manager responsible for the function involved, and may, when appropriate, include external specialist advisors. - (4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts.
+- (1) A bid specification committee must compile the specifications for each procurement of goods or services by the Mogale City Local Municipality. - (2) Specifications - (a) must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services. - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognized by the South African National Accreditation System with which the equipment or material or workmanship should comply. - (c) must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design. - (d) must determine the relevant criteria that will be used to monitor and score the supplier performance in delivering against the defined scope, such must as a minimum include: - (i) Key Performance Areas - (ii) Key Performance Indicators - (iii) Scoring Guidelines - (v) Portfolio of Evidence (POE) - (e) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking, or labeling of conformity certification. - (f) may not make reference to any particular trademark, name, patent, design, type, specific origin, or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "approved equivalent". - (g) Certifying of documents will not be used as a disqualifying criterion, Mogale City reserve the right to perform due diligence on the documents submitted by the preferred bidder. - (h) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2022; and

+- (i) must be approved by the accounting officer or his/her delegate prior to publication of the invitation for bids in terms of paragraph 22 of this Policy. - (3) A bid specification committee must be composed of SCM officials, one or more officials of Mogale City Local Municipality preferably the Executive Manager/ delegate responsible for the function involved, and may, when appropriate, include external specialist advisors. - (4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts. - (5) Confidentiality agreement must be signed by all members of the BSC before commencement of the meeting.

-28. Bid evaluation committees
+28. Bid evaluation committees.